matter-labs/eip1962/documentation/ABI.md

 - `num_pairs > 0`
 - all points are on the corresponding curves
 - all points are in the claimed subgroups (!)
+- filter out pairs where there are zero-points (so those do not contribute to result).
+If no points left return single byte `0x00`.

 Return value: